DdukTwiSun/aps-server/README.md

 ## Installation

-Before Installation,
+Before installation,

-This app uses Google cloud [VISION API](https://cloud.google.com/vision/) and [TRANSLATION API](https://cloud.google.com/translate).
+this app uses The Google Cloud [VISION API](https://cloud.google.com/vision/) and [TRANSLATION API](https://cloud.google.com/translate), so you should take the following steps.

- You have to take steps 1 and 2 of the Before you begin :point_right: [here](https://cloud.google.com/translate/docs/quickstart)
+ Take steps 1 and 2 in the "before you begin" section :point_right: [here](https://cloud.google.com/translate/docs/quickstart).

-**!
-Since the Google API is a paid service, you may incur costs !**
+:warning: **Since the Google API is a paid service, you may incur costs**